Robust quantum metrology with explicit symmetric states: Dephasing errors

 where $p$ denotes the probability that each qubit is dephased, $B_j$ denotes the set of all $N$-bit binary vectors with $j$ 1s, and $Z_{{\bf x}}= Z^{x_1} \otimes \dots \otimes Z^{x_N}$ for every binary vector ${\bf x} = (x_1,\dots , x_N)$.
 We consider the case where there are on average $t= pN$ phase errors, and consider the limit of large $N$ where the average number of phase errors is held constant.
 In this asymptotic limit, $p$ vanishes, and this allows us to side-step the impossibility of achieving a quantum advantage using robust quantum meterology when $p$ is constant and $N$ becomes large \cite{DemkowiczDobrzaski2012}.

-Since it is hard to directly the dephased probe state $\sigma$, we turn our attention to a different dephasing channel $\mathcal D_\lambda$, where no phase error occurs with probability $\lambda$ and one phase error occurs on each qubit with probability $(1-\lambda)/N$.
+We turn our attention to a different dephasing channel $\mathcal D_\lambda$, where no phase error occurs with probability $\lambda$ and one phase error occurs on each qubit with probability $(1-\lambda)/N$.
 Here, $Z_j$ denotes a multi-qubit Pauli that applies $Z$ on the $j$th qubit and acts trivially on the remaining qubits.
-In this artificial scenario, the dephased probe state is
+Here, the dephased probe state is

 Our first result pertains a lower bound on the QFI of $\mathcal D_\lambda( |\varphi_2\>\<\varphi_2| )$, and we present it in the following theorem. \begin{theorem} Let $g$ and $n$ be positive integers, and $N=2gn$.
 Then the QFI of $\mathcal D_\lambda(|\varphi_2\>\<\varphi_2|)$ is at least